cpm-cmake/CPM.cmake/README.md

 ### CPM_SOURCE_CACHE

-To avoid re-downloading dependencies, configure the project with the cmake option `-DCPM_SOURCE_CACHE=<path to an external download directory>`.
+To avoid re-downloading dependencies, CPM has an option `CPM_SOURCE_CACHE` that can be passed to CMake as `-DCPM_SOURCE_CACHE=<path to an external download directory>`.
-It may also be defined as an environmental variable, for example by adding `export CPM_SOURCE_CACHE=$HOME/.cache/CPM` to your `.bashrc` or `.bash_profile`.
+It can also be defined system-wide as an environmental variable, by adding `export CPM_SOURCE_CACHE=$HOME/.cache/CPM` to your `.bashrc` or `.bash_profile`.
+Note that passing the variable as a configure option to CMake will always override the value set by the environmental variable.

 ### CPM_USE_LOCAL_PACKAGES